Good Hotel Guide Review

-49 bedrooms.
-29 in Lodge (some suitable for disabled).
+50 bedrooms.
+29 in Lodge (2 suitable for disabled); self-catering cottages, mews.

-drawing rooms, bar, breakfast room, restaurant, conservatory, billiard room, library, cinema, free Wi-Fi, in-room TV, wedding/conference facilities, spa, 14-acre gardens on 1,000-acre estate (equestrian centre, tennis, wildlife, lakes, boating, fishing), public areas wheelchair accessible.
+drawing rooms, bar, breakfast room, restaurant, conservatory, billiard room, library, cinema, free Wi-Fi, some in-room TV, wedding facilities, spa, equestrian centre, 14-acre gardens on 1,000-acre estate, public areas wheelchair accessible.

 all ages welcomed.